Eandis/s3k-grating-hack/README.md

 - remove time bonus option
 - teleportation to a certain place for practice by pressing UP, C, B (more on that later)
 - an option to reduce fbz1 miniboss hitcount
-- lr1 mini boss (the hand) has 1 hit, will add an option to make it 6 some time later, also the 2 balls boss thing is a little bit buggy for some reason lol
+- lr1 mini boss is 1 hit now, will add an option to make it 6 some time later
-- screen shift and lightning shield in doomsday 2 (final fight) starting from level select (buggy and stupid for now but works for the time being)
+- screen shift and lightning shield in doomsday 2 (final fight) starting from level select
 - fire shield monitor at the start of sando 2 to practice fire shield route
 - new level start positions (will be able to change them in options in the future) -
 - 1. mh2 starts in the ground to practice drop downs/zip (you can zip out to the right to practice glitchless but it breaks the pallete lol)